 Even if you don’t have the desire to go live in India, the number of speakers alone (500 million plus) should convince you to learn the language.
-More importantly, we’ll see a surge in economic growth as more and more jobs are outsourced to India and as Hindi entertainment (like Bollywood) catches on in western countries.
-This is a language you’ll want to acquire as an investment in the future of India.
+More importantly, we’ll see a surge in economic growth as more and more jobs are outsourced to India and as Hindi entertainment (like Bollywood) catches on in Western countries.
+This is one of the best languages to learn as an investment in the future.